 image formats before you can use them as userpics.
 The image must actually be one of these image formats.
 Renaming the file so that it has one of the accepted file extensions does not convert the image properly.
 If you receive an error message stating "Invalid image file," you have either selected a non-image file to upload or the image has been corrupted.
 If this is the case, you will need to find or make another version of it.

 Your image must meet the following size requirements before it can be uploaded successfully.
-Images that exceed these requirements will be sent to the Userpic Factory for resizing.
+Images that exceed these requirements will be sent to the Create Userpic page for resizing.